bilgearikk/website/website/versioned_docs/version-acs_cc/project/2025/mihai.ionescu0210/index.md

 ### Week 5 - 11 May
 - Environment setup for picotool flashing
-- Implemented USB logging for print messages instead of using a debugger
+- USB logging for log messages instead of using a debugger
 - Keypad initialization
 - Keypad polling for input reading
 - Joystick initialization